ArjunIsaac/Celestial-Orbit-Visualizer/README.md

-# Celestial-Orbit-Visualizer
+# Celestial-Orbit-Simulator
-Developing a visualization tool to show how orbits work based on Kepler's laws using Poliastro
+Developing a visualization tool to simulate how orbits work based on Kepler's laws

+Modules used:
+Poliastro
+Astropy
+Plotly